It’s been a challenging year, but the 4th of July is right around the corner, and we intend to celebrate!

 Paul Revere’s midnight ride, 1775.
 Revere rode from Boston to Lexington to warn Massachusetts revolutionaries that British troops were on their way to seize weapons stores in Concord.
 Doesn’t every trucker hauling loads of regulated chemicals through the night think of him- or herself as an heir to Revere’s legacy?

 The Battle of Bunker Hill, 1775.
 “Don’t fire until you see the whites of their eyes!”
-This admonition to pay close attention to microscopic detail was the obvious inspiration for PHMSA’s recently rescinded “2 millimeter rule” for the outer border on hazard class labels.
+This admonition to pay close attention to microscopic detail was the obvious inspiration for PHMSA’s infamous “2 millimeter rule” (since rescinded) for the outer border on hazard class labels.

 The Declaration of Independence, 1776.
 Thomas Jefferson wrote more than 1,300 words to essentially say “The 13 American colonies are no longer part of the British Empire—deal with it!”
 This long-windedness set an unfortunate template for Dangerous Goods regulations, which often require thousands of words to convey messages such as, “Your label needs an outer border that’s 2 millimeters thick.”

 Washington crossing the Delaware, 1776.
-We’re loathe to nitpick at stories with such a prominent place in the public consciousness, but images of Washington’s midnight crossing show a complete lack of placarding for the compliant maritime transport of UN 0027, a.k.a. gunpowder.
+Are we the only ones who have noticed this?
+Images of Washington’s midnight crossing show a complete lack of placarding for the compliant maritime transport of UN 0027, a.k.a. gunpowder.

 Betsy Ross’s flag, 1777.
 This famous design with 13 stripes and 13 stars is a classic of abstract symbolic representation.
 Its echoes can be seen in the designs for many wordless Dangerous Goods placards—people in the know understand them perfectly, but even the uninitiated know they must stand for something important.

 Treaty of Alliance, 1778.
-When France formally recognized the United States and entered the War of Independence, this treaty became the model for today’s international cooperative efforts on Dangerous Goods regulations: GHS labeling for workplace hazards, the IATA DGR for air transport, etc.
+When France formally recognized the United States and entered the War of Independence, this treaty became the model for modern Dangerous Goods regulatory harmonization between far-flung regulatory bodies.

 The Articles of Confederation, 1781.
 The first document defining the structure and laws of United States government lasted just six years—it was replaced by the U.S. Constitution in 1787.
 Thus, the precedent was set that every Dangerous Goods regulation may, in time, be replaced by a completely different regulation.